Hiroki-Maeda/ninwavelets/README.md

 InverseFourier transform before you perform CWT.
 I think, this ugly class is disgusting.

-By the way, Morlet Wavelet has formula which is Fourier transformed.
+By the way, there is a formula of Morlet wavelet which is Fourier transformed.
 And so, I think, it may be better to use the formula
 even if you use Morlet Wavelet.

+## NinWavelets for MNE
+nin_wavelets.EpochsWavelet is a class for Epochs class of mne.

+'''python
+from nin_wavelets import EpochsWavelet, Morse, plot_tf
+from mne import read_epochs

+fname = 'hoge_epo.fif'
+epochs = read_epochs(fname)
+morse = Morse()
+result = EpochsWavelet(epochs, morse).power(range(1, 100))
+plot_tf(result)
+'''

+At first, make instance of wavelets(Morse, Morlet and so on).
+Then, make EpochsWavelet class.
+This has methods named cwt, power and itc. plot_tf is a function to plot numpy array.

 # Licence